zjremo/trae-agent/README.md

 export OPENROUTER_SITE_NAME="Your App Name"
 ```

-While you can provide an `api_key` keyword argument, we recommend using [python-dotenv](https://pypi.org/project/python-dotenv/) to add `MODEL_API_KEY="My API Key"` to your `.env` file so that your API Key is not stored in source control.
+Although you can pass your API key directly using the `api_key` argument, we suggest utilizing [python-dotenv](https://pypi.org/project/python-dotenv/) to add `MODEL_API_KEY="My API Key"` to your `.env` file.
+This approach helps prevent your API key from being exposed in source control.

 ### Basic Usage